-Looking for some help with how to study God’s word or searching for a study to use in your daily devotions or for your Bible study or Sunday School class?
+Looking for some help with how to study or teach God’s Word?
+Maybe you’re searching for a study to use in your daily devotions or for your Bible study or Sunday School class?
 You’ve come to the right place.
 Follow the links below for more information.

 The studies I’ve written are like “training wheels”.
-They’re designed to teach you how to study the Bible for yourself and what kinds of questions to ask of the text so that, when you get the hang of it, you won’t have to depend on other people’s books and materials – even mine – any more.
+They’re designed to teach you how to study (or teach) the Bible for yourself and what kinds of questions to ask of the text so that, when you get the hang of it, you won’t have to depend on other people’s books and materials – even mine – any more.
 To that end:

 I do not make recommendations for Bible study books or materials other than the Bible itself.